 If your stove says it’s multi-fuel, it usually means it can safely burn mixes, not that you can create your own chemistry set.

-Indoor Cooking: Is It Ever Safe With a Camp Stove?
+Indoor Cooking: Is It Ever Safe with a Camp Stove?

 Here’s where things get risky.
 Using any gas stove in a tent or camper can be deadly.
-Gas stoves create carbon monoxide when they burn—sometimes a little, sometimes a lot.
+Gas stoves create carbon monoxide when they burn – sometimes a little, sometimes a lot.
 It’s colourless, scentless, and kills people every year.

 Just last summer, we heard about a fatal accident on a Cornish site because campers used their stove inside to keep warm overnight.
 Please, don’t be that statistic.

-Cooking Without Electricity: Other Outdoor Fuel Choices
+Cooking Without Gas: Other Outdoor Fuel Options

-Which Fuel Should You Pack?
-Final Thoughts
+So… Which Fuel Should You Pack?